San Francisco, California

 When & Where

-Oceanic Society was founded in 1969 as a non-profit marine conservation organization.
+Oceanic Society was founded in 1969 as the first non-profit organization dedicated to marine conservation.
 Our mission is to conserve marine wildlife and habitats by deepening the connections between people and nature through research, community engagement, and first hand experience.

 In the San Francisco area, we offer year-round whale watching and wildlife cruises to the Gulf of the Farallones Marine Sanctuary and along the coast.
 Internationally, we work to support the establishment and maintenance of locally managed marine reserves and wildlife sanctuaries.
 We also offer international expeditions and volunteer vacations that provide an opportunity for the public to learn about and enjoy natural habitats while supporting conservation efforts.